Asymptotically flat spacetime: Intuitive significance

 The condition of asymptotic flatness is analogous to similar conditions in mathematics and in other physical theories.
 Such conditions say that some physical field or mathematical function is asymptotically vanishing in a suitable sense.

 In general relativity, an asymptotically flat vacuum solution models the exterior gravitational field of an isolated massive object.
 Therefore, such a spacetime can be considered as an isolated system: a system in which exterior influences can be neglected.
 Indeed, physicists rarely imagine a universe containing a single star and nothing else when they construct an asymptotically flat model of a star.
 Rather, they are interested in modeling the interior of the star together with an exterior region in which gravitational effects due to the presence of other objects can be neglected.
 Since typical distances between astrophysical bodies tend to be much larger than the diameter of each body, we often can get away with this idealization, which usually helps to greatly simplify the construction and analysis of solutions.

 Formal definitions

-A manifold $M$ is asymptotically simple if it admits a conformal compactification $\tilde{M}$ such that every null geodesic in $M$ has future and past endpoints on the boundary of $\tilde{M}$.
+A manifold $M$ is asymptotically simple if it admits a conformal compactification $\widetilde{M}$ such that every null geodesic in $M$ has future and past endpoints on the boundary of $\widetilde{M}$.

-Since the latter excludes black holes, one defines a weakly asymptotically simple manifold as a manifold $M$ with an open set $U\subset M$ isometric to a neighbourhood of the boundary of $\tilde{M}$, where $\tilde{M}$ is the conformal compactification of some asymptotically simple manifold.
+Since the latter excludes black holes, one defines a weakly asymptotically simple manifold as a manifold $M$ with an open set $U\subset M$ isometric to a neighborhood of the boundary of $\widetilde{M}$, where $\widetilde{M}$ is the conformal compactification of some asymptotically simple manifold $M$.

-A manifold is asymptotically flat if it is weakly asymptotically simple and asymptotically empty in the sense that its Ricci tensor vanishes in a neighbourhood of the boundary of $\tilde{M}$.
+A manifold is asymptotically flat if it is weakly asymptotically simple and asymptotically empty in the sense that its Ricci tensor vanishes in a neighborhood of the boundary of $\widetilde{M}$.